WIMBLEDON, England – The sounds were new to Serena Williams, and the feeling on Centre Court was different. The result, though, was quite familiar.

 David Ferrer also advanced in the first match on Centre Court, where organizers again came under scrutiny for their use of the retractable roof.
 Their decision to open and then close it caused the start of Ferrer's match against Juan Martin del Potro to be delayed by about 40 minutes.
 Ferrer needed less than two hours to beat del Potro 6-3, 6-2, 6-3.

 Murray made the last eight for the fifth straight year by beating the 16th-seeded Marin Cilic 7-5, 6-2, 6-3, while Mayer ousted Richard Gasquet of France 6-3, 6-1, 3-6, 6-2.
 American qualifier Brian Baker's remarkable run ended with a 6-1, 7-6 (4), 6-3 loss to 27th-seeded Philipp Kohlschreiber of Germany.

 "We stopped, obviously, a lot," Murray said.
 "You're always a little bit edgy when you come out after a rain delay when you have the momentum with you.
 You stop, and then you come back out, and it feels a bit like you start from scratch again.
 I needed to serve well today and I got a lot of free points that helped me out."

 The 126th-ranked Baker was trying to become the third American qualifier to reach the quarterfinals at the All England Club.
 He was playing in Wimbledon's main draw for the first time after being off the tour for more than five years because of a series of operations, one on his right elbow.
-He was ranked 458th at the start of 2012 but now will rise inside the top 100.
+He was ranked 458th at the start of 2012 and will next week rise inside the top 100.

 On Monday, top-ranked Novak Djokovic, Roger Federer and Mikhail Youzhny were the only men to complete their round of 16 matches.